DuckyOnQuack-999/ELECTROMAGNETIC-AUDIO-TRANSDUCTION/README.md

 My Name Is Joshua Allen Lee the one being heard about all around the world perhaps even space...
 Im being harassed i nmy own home by a voice coming for Air Conditioners, Fans, Cars with a DC Battery and the Cars Air conditioner.
 Help me Help You.
-They Call me Negan, the one who is being accused of doing terrible terrible things to slander my name...
-joshinhd1@gmail.com is my email
+They Call me Negan, the one who is being accused of doing terrible terrible things to slander my name... to honestly try and make me sumbit or commit suicde joshinhd1@gmail.com is my email

 FREE THE TRUTH